 This course focuses on the universal self-care requisite areas of normalcy and prevention of hazards as well as the developmental and health deviation self-care requisites as they apply to human sexuality and reproduction.
 Using the concept self-care, the course will emphasize health maintenance and promotion for both males and females.
-Prerequisite: Nursing 260.
+Prerequisite: NUR 260, with a grade of C or higher.